jomority/my-arch-install/README.md

 If you want to dual boot with Windows, have a look [here](./content/windows.md).

+## Legend

+Some section headlines are prefixed by one or multiple of the following words:

+- Optional: You can choose to not do this if you don't want it.
+- Maybe: This has to be done under some circumstances.
+They are described in the headline or in the first paragraph.
+- Option *n*: This is one of multiple different options that achieve the same.
+Choose one of them.
+- Advanced: Only in addition to Optional or Option.
+It means that this is experimental or the more advanced option.

 ## Options / Decisions

 This list contains some choices I made for components, configurations or requirements.